 A naturally curious soul with a scholarly bent, in 2012, she received her B.A. in Cultural Ecology (a branch of Anthropology), which drew her to the Andes via an interest in Environmental and Indigenous Rights.
 Since then, Sonya has made seven trips to Peru, five of them have included leading Yoga workshops and retreats.
 There is another planned for May of 2017 and you can discover more about it by visiting Sonya’s site linked below this post.

 Sonya is married to musician, David Costanza of Art Of Flying and other musical incarnations.
-David is also a pastry chef who turns out some of the amazing confections at Chokola.
+David, a man of many talents, was for sometime a pastry chef at Chokola, and currently works at Shank.
 I’ll do a profile piece on him soon.
 The couple do travel quite frequently for David’s music and to visit far-flung family members, but Sonya maintains a consistent schedule for her many devoted students.
 One of Taos’ most aware and accomplished Yoginis, Sonya teaches three classes at Shree weekly.
 For more information about her schedule and the classes themselves, please visit Shree’s site linked below this post.

 All photographs c/o Sonya Luz